infinum/android-collar/README.md

 - `plugin` - the Gradle plugin that adds all necessary dependencies to the project
 - `ui` - contains a single screen UI that provides visual tracking of sent events
 - `ui-no-op` - contains a stub for easy release implementation of UI package
+- `generator` - contains a generator code for provided tracking plan
 - `sample` - a sample app for testing the Gradle plugin

 ## Usage